bornfight-studio/b-creative/README.md

 #### (S)CSS
 - based on **ITCSS** architecture (read about it [here](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)) and inspired by [inuitcss framework](https://github.com/inuitcss/inuitcss)
-- sassbox (scss functions/mixins module)is installed by default, but it's not imported in main style.scss file.
-For docs and installation, [read this](https://github.com/degordian/sassbox).
 - uses postcss by default - autoprefixer will automatically add vendor prefixes by [browserslist ruleset defined inside package.json](https://github.com/postcss/autoprefixer#browsers)